Welcome to Almere!

-The city is located in the center of the country (near Amsterdam and Utrecht), in the province of Flevoland, the largest polder of the world.
+Almere is located in the center of the country, near Amsterdam and Utrecht, in the largest made-man polder in the world, the Flevopolder.

 Almere Haven, the first city district, was organized in a cauliflower disposition to promote the contact between the neighbours.

 In 1979, Almere got its first church, city theatre and public artwork.

 The Regenboogbuurt or Rainbow neighbourhood was built later on, in the 90’s.
 This very colourful neighbourhood was inspired by Bruno Taut’s (1880-1938) architecture, known for its colourful buildings in Berlin.